Four-star St. John’s running back Keilan Robinson verbally commits to Alabama

-St. John’s rising senior running back Keilan Robinson verbally committed to Alabama on Wednesday night via an announcement on Twitter.
+St. John’s rising senior running back Keilan Robinson announced his verbal commitment to Alabama Wednesday night via Twitter.
+Robinson had already been committed to the Crimson Tide for about a week, but decided to hold off on making his announcement public.

 Robinson, a four-star prospect, is the No. 1 running back in the D.C-area and the No. 18 running back nationally, according to the 247 Composite ratings.
-The 5-foot-9, 184-pound athlete had 24 offers from high-major colleges, including Penn State, Michigan, Maryland, Arizona and Georgia, before choosing the Crimson Tide.
+The 5-foot-9, 184-pound athlete had 24 offers from high-major colleges and narrowed it down to Alabama, Penn State, Florida State, Maryland, Michigan and Southern Cal before choosing the Crimson Tide.
 He picked up an offer from Alabama on Feb.
 27 and took an unofficial visit to Tuscaloosa on April 7 before attending camp at Alabama on June 2.

+“I feel like I can go there and make an impact right now,” Robinson said.
+“Their offense, they don’t have a guy like me who can return kicks, catch balls, line up in slot and in the backfield … I am like a Swiss army knife for them.”

+Robinson said he had a dream three weeks ago that he was a student athlete at Alabama suiting up for a game and that is one of the reasons why he decided on the Crimson Tide.
+He also kept in touch with former St. John’s player Terrell Lewis, who now plays linebacker at Alabama.
+Lewis was “always giving him the inside scoop” about the program and making sure it was always on his radar.

 Last season Robinson was a key member of a St. John’s team that went 9-2 and won the Washington Catholic Athletic Conference championship over Gonzaga, 30-7.
 Robinson, who played with a sprained right shoulder during the title game, ran for 66 yards on 12 carries and caught seven passes for 48 yards.
 The then-junior was an All-Mets honorable mention for the 2017-18 season.